 Door 74 you’ve probably walked past it

-Somewhere in the center of Amsterdam is one of the finest cocktails bars in the city.
-It has no sign on the door, or anything that would hint that a bar is based there.
+Somewhere in the centre of Amsterdam is one of the finest cocktails bars in the city.
+It has no sign on the door or anything that would hint that a bar is based there.
 Entrance is only possible by making a reservation on the day that you intend to visit.
-Once behind that door you enter a chic looking bar that wouldn’t be out of place in Hong Kong, Melbourne or Singapore.
+Once behind that door, you enter a chic looking bar that wouldn’t be out of place in Hong Kong, Melbourne or Singapore.